Hernia Mesh Surgery Lawsuit in Raleigh, NC

 If we believe that you have a valid hernia mesh claim, we will handle your lawsuit on a contingency fee basis.
 You won’t owe us any legal fee unless you receive compensation through a negotiated hernia mesh settlement or court award.

-Our law firm has offices in Raleigh and Durham, as well as Greensboro, Fayetteville, Dunn, Southern Pines and Wilmington.
+Our law firm has offices in Raleigh and Durham, as well as Greensboro, Fayetteville, Dunn, Southern Pines, Wilmington, and Greenville, North Carolina.